baijuka/ms3-bju-project/README.md

 Feature | Details
 --------|--------
-Log in | The user can register and log into their own account with personalised features Log out | There is a log out functionality on the page - this is especially important for users of a shared device Add recipe | Users can contribute to the site via the add recipe form Edit recipe form | Users are able to edit their own recipes.
-An important note here is that users can only edit their own recipes
+Log in | The user can register and log into their own account with personalised features Log out | There is a log out functionality on the page which helps prevent other users from accessing the system Add recipe | Users can contribute to the site via the add recipe form Edit recipe form | Users are able to edit their own recipes.
 Delete a recipe | Users are abel to delete their own recipes.
-As above, this can only be done with the user's own recipes Search function | The users are able to search the recipe database by ingredient and recipe name.
-This function is available whether a user is logged in/registered or not
+Search function | Every user of the website is able to search the recipe database by ingredient or recipe name without being logged in.

 ## <a name="left-to"></a> Features left to implement
 Feature | Details